C3n7ral051nt4g3ncy/WhatsMyName-Python/README.md

 The code has been put through Security Bandit to test for any issues, and also through Code Black to get a nice style that fits with PEP8 requirements.

-Feel free to use it.
+Feel free to use it, it's open source so that's what it's there for.

 <img width="333" src="https://user-images.githubusercontent.com/104733166/189120786-f854c5f8-57df-408c-bf33-b8eda521572c.png">